thomsva/ryhma_kuusi/MANUAL.md

 Run the program using your system's command line (for example, in Windows it would be 'cmd.exe').
 On the command line, navigate to the folder where you downloaded the jar-file and run the command `java -jar BookmarkApp_01.jar` (where the last part is the file's name -- change it if needed).

+Please note that using the application will cause a database file 'bookmark.db' to be created in the jar-file's folder.
+This file contains your saved data regarding the bookmarks, so avoid manipulating it in any way.

 ### Using the application

 The functionality of the application is listed when the application is launched.